Made in China: Intangible Cultural Heritage

 Intangible cultural heritage (ICH) encompasses oral traditions, performing arts, social practices, and knowledge and skills surrounding traditional crafts.
 It is culture rooted in community, passed down from generation to generation and adapted to remain relevant in today’s society.
 In 2003, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) established an international framework for protecting cultural diversity throughout the world.
 In 2014, there are more examples of Chinese ICH forms and practices on the UNESCO Representative List for the Safeguarding of Intangible Cultural Heritage than from any other member state.

-As we continue this important international work, the Smithsonian Folklife Festival celebrates the dynamism of tradition and creativity and honors the individuals and communities in China who are ensuring the vitality of diverse traditions for the future.
+As we continue this important international work, the 2014 Smithsonian Folklife Festival celebrated the dynamism of tradition and creativity and honors the individuals and communities in China who are ensuring the vitality of diverse traditions for the future.

 - Explore the list of items from China inscribed on the UNESCO Lists of Intangible Cultural Heritage.